Celesth/Varveil/README.md

-## BooCat - YouTube Video Downloader
+## Varveil - YouTube Video Downloader
 #
 BooCat is a YouTube video downloader that prioritizes 4K resolution and uploads the downloaded videos to Litterbox for temporary storage.
 It also sends notifications via Discord webhooks.